KokilaHarshiniDeSilva/ASB-19-20-109WebAssignment/README.md

 # ASB-19-20-109WebAssignment
-i choosed option one to share my database which is Including Database Configuration in GitHub Repository. i am sorry to say madam that i could not create a single folder for my media.therefore i upload the zip file of php,css,js and media file in to the lms also
+i choosed option one to share my database which is Including Database Configuration in GitHub Repository.
+I am sorry to say ma'am that I could not create a one folder for my media.
+Really sorry about that

 This is a description of my project.
 It includes details about what the project does, how to use it, and how the database is used.
 .